darianjennings1/darianjennings1/README.md

 <h1> Hi , my name is Darian Jennings </h1>I am a senior computer engineering student at St. Mary's University.
 I'm an engineer who is passionate about elavating people, making open-source more accessible, and developing quality software. <br/> <br/>
-Aside from my univeristy studies, playing sports such as basketball and soccer, I love to be outside enjoying nature, and lastly I enjoy coding fun ideas that you can view in my SideProjects repository.
+Aside from my univeristy studies, I enjoy playing sports such as basketball and soccer, and I love to be outside enjoying nature, and lastly I enjoy coding fun ideas that you can view in my SideProjects repository.